 BIPOLAR DISORDER OR MANIC DEPRESSION

-Depression (as described in the "Mood Disorders" page) accompanied by Manias or Hypomanias ("little" or simply less severe manias).
+For all intents and purposes, Manic Depression and Bipolar Disorder are the same illness.
+In an attempt to standardize Psychiatric language the scientific community changed the name from "Manic Depression" to "Bipolar Disorder."
+The disease includes episodes of Mania or Hypomania (meaning"little" or simply less severe manias) and, almost always, Depressions (as described in the "Mood Disorders" page).
 There may be also episodes called "Mixed States" during which the individual experiences Mania and Depression at the same time.
-Therefore, it is typical for a patient with Bipolar Disorder to cycle randomly through states of Depression, Mania, Mixed states, and a "normal" mood.
+It is typical for a patient with Bipolar Disorder to cycle randomly through states of Depression, Mania, Mixed states, and a "normal" mood.
 Very rarely, people with Bipolar Disorder only experience manias.

-When there is a Manic flare to Bipolar Disorder, the experience is very different from Depression.
-As opposed to Depression, Mania is characterized by a remarkable surge of energy and a subjective sense of things being sped up.
-Patients may describe having racing thoughts or feeling "like I have an engine inside of me."
 Very often friends or family will observe a noteworthy increase in energy, talking, and the speed of talking.
-Sometimes the patient will slur speech in an effort to "keep up with my thoughts."
+Sometimes manic patients will slur speech in an effort to "keep up" with their thoughts.
 Speech and actions may jump from one thing to another without a connection that is obvious to the observer.
 Friends or families may suspect the patient is "on drugs."

 Often there is an early feeling of profound productivity and creativity.
 Multiple tasks or projects will be explored and started at the same time.
 Night hours become dedicated to projects or chores such as cleaning, rearranging, or "fixing up" the house.
 The patient may fill multiple notebooks with creative writing, start several drawings or paintings, write songs, or learn a new instrument.